Timinator2000/Algorithm_X/07 - multiplicity/03 - generating solutions.md

 - [x] 4 – Is Algorithm X broken?
 - [  ] 37 – Ella just stopped by and bumped her request to 5 lessons per week.

 Did you get the result you expected?
 Either way, don’t worry.
-In the next section, we’ll discuss how to teach Algorithm X to do better.
+In the two sections, we will dig deeper into what is happening and discuss how to teach Algorithm X to do better.